shovonhasan1/chatgpt-perception-project/README.md

 # Student Perception of ChatGPT – Insights from Data

 **"How do students *really* feel about ChatGPT?"**
 This project explores the perception, usage patterns, and psychological responses of students toward ChatGPT using real survey data.
-From blind trust to academic fears — we uncovered it all.
+From blind trust to academic fears, everything is uncovered.

 ## 📊 What This Project Includes
 - 🧠 **Data Analysis:** Exploratory analysis using Python (pandas, matplotlib, seaborn)